-But now... "the word is out" that there are new systems in town that are making some pretty wild production rate claims.
+But now... "the word is out"... there are new systems in town that are making some pretty wild production rate claims.
 Claims that overshadow the traditional planetary grinder method.
 And what system is that?
-It is the...

 What is so attractive about the Power Trowel System compared to traditional planetary grinders?
 The answer is obvious in the chart below!